git/git.github.io/rev_news/drafts/edition-24.md

     st` for `git status`.
 It is also about reducing cognitive burden.
-    Whenever you find yourself googling the same thing over and over (or browsing manpages, or searching StackOverflow) - you should consider make an alias.
+    Whenever you find yourself googling the same thing over and over (or browsing manpages, or searching StackOverflow) - you should consider making an alias.

-    As an example of the latter, Tim took us through the tour of four different ways that you can create stash, and how that interacts with the index and working directory.
+    As an example of the latter, Tim took us through the tour of four different ways that you can create a stash, and how that interacts with the index and the working directory.
 The option names are not easy to remember; because of the way they were developed there is no commonality of names between them.
 Therefore he had made 3 aliases, so that the more `a`s you have in your command the more